The application process

 - Please do not double-side either the application form or the accompanying letter as we will be photocopying them.

 - It is your responsibility to ensure that your envelope is adequately stamped.
-We will not collect from the Post Office, nor pay to have delivered, insufficiently stamped correspondence; any such will – eventually – be returned to you by the Post Office.
+We will not collect from the Post Office, nor pay to have delivered, insufficiently stamped correspondence; any such will – again eventually – be returned to you by Royal Mail.

 What happens next